Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Experiments

 The legitimate signal has a bandwidth of 2MHz, and its working frequency is allowed to hop every $T_h = 10$ms. The transmission power of the legitimate transmitter is 30dBm, and the legitimate receiver's demodulation threshold is set to $\beta_\text{th}=0$dB.
 The legitimate signal is shaped with a root-raised cosine pulse shaping filter with a roll-off factor of 0.5.
-The hyper-parameters in Algorithm \ref{alg1} are set as follows: learning rate is $\alpha_Q = \alpha_C = 1 \times 10^{-4}$, minibatch size is $|\mathcal{B}_Q| = |\mathcal{B}_C| = 64$, size of memory $\mathcal{D}_Q$ is $|\mathcal{D}_Q| = 1000$, size of memory $\mathcal{D}_C$ is $|\mathcal{D}_C| = 256$, update frequency of target Q network is $N_u = 1000$, discount factor is $\gamma=0.1$.
+The hyper-parameters in Algorithm 1 are set as follows: learning rate is $\alpha_Q = \alpha_C = 1 \times 10^{-4}$, minibatch size is $|\mathcal{B}_Q| = 64$, size of memory $\mathcal{D}_Q$ is $|\mathcal{D}_Q| = 1000$, size of memory $\mathcal{D}_C$ is $|\mathcal{D}_C| = 64$, update frequency of target Q network is $N_u = 1000$, discount factor is $\gamma=0.1$, loss threshold is $L^C_\text{th}=10$.
 The Q-function estimation network and the coarse-grained spectrum prediction network share the same CNN architecture, which is detailed in Table \ref{tab1}.
+During the training procedure, one episode consists of 100 hops, with the parameters of both the coarse-grained spectrum prediction network and the Q-function estimation network updated at the end of each hop.